 (Image Credit: Visit Scotland - Kenny Lamb)

-This is the Queen’s official Edinburgh residence and has been the home of many royal family members through the ages.
+This is the King’s official Edinburgh residence and has been the home of many royal family members through the ages.
 Both Bonnie Prince Charlie and Mary Queen of Scots lived here, and it’s been visited by many famous people including Nelson Mandela.

 Enjoy a virtual tour around this impressive palace here.

 Lauriston Castle is on the edge of Edinburgh and often goes unvisited by tourists because of its location.
 The great thing about our virtual tour is that you can easily hop over to Lauriston Castle from The Royal Mile and you don’t have to pay a fortune in taxi fares!

 There are many videos and tours around the castle here.

 Edinburgh is full of iconic landmarks.
 From the Scott Monument to Calton Hill, Arthur’s Seat out to the Forth Rail Bridge.
 Here are a few ways to catch them in all their glory:

 City Skylines: Enjoy some birds eye flights across Edinburgh, following the city’s old railway lines.